|

 way of improving the usability of all the systems that we had helped to

 develop.
-2.1.2.4 Usability Evaluation
+Usability

 testing as detailed above consists of using metrics to test a system’s